ReticulatedSpline/strlog/README.md

 ## strlog is a static site server
 This project serves blog posts using the built-in http module provided by the NodeJS standard library.
 In addition, it parses markdown files to provide page styling and supports tags for organizing posts.
 The github repository itself serves as a content repository.
-When setup with a CI pipeline, publishing a post is as simple as pushing a git commit.
+When set up with a CI pipeline, publishing a post is as simple as pushing a git commit.

 ![screenshot](https://imgur.com/wbTqj35.jpg "Screenshot")